 2. Become a good listener

 One can avoid an entire conflict just by becoming a good listener.
-Not only in professional but also in personal life, one should act respectfully towards other people by listening to and understanding their opinions.
+Not only in professional but also in personal life.
+One should act respectfully towards other people by listening to and understanding their opinions.

 Instead of arguing with other employees, one can also choose the other way around.
 One can simply listen and understand the point that his colleague may be trying to convey.
 This may prevent a conflict from happening.
 Hence to know how to deal with bad-tempered employees is to know the importance of listening.

 3. Discuss solutions together